 In addition to formal sports matches being played on the grounds there are also regular informal practice sessions throughout the week all year round.
-It has therefore been assumed that there are in excess of 30,000 park users per annum, a figure that will continue to expand with increased facilities, improved access and egress and events in the park.
+It has therefore been assumed that there are in excess of 30,000 park users per annum, a figure that will continue to expand with increased facilities and events in the park.